sohunpatel/morris-lecar-fpga/README.md

-├── MorrisLecar_Interface/          # Vivado project to create the AXI interface to the IP ├───── MorrisLecar_Interface.srcs/      # Source files for top level design diagram and wrapper ├───── reports/                         # Reports on resource utilization and timing ├───── MorrisLecar_interface.xpr        # Vivado project file ├── PYNQ_Files/                     # Files that should be copied to the PYNQ ARM environment ├───── comparison.ipynb                 # Jupyter notebook that showcases the difference between hardware and software solutions
+├── MorrisLecar_Interface/          # Vivado project to create the AXI interface to the IP ├───── MorrisLecar_Interface.srcs/      # Source files for top level design diagram and wrapper ├───── reports/                         # Reports on resource utilization and timing ├───── MorrisLecar_Interface.xpr        # Vivado project file ├── PYNQ_Files/                     # Files that should be copied to the PYNQ ARM environment ├───── comparison.ipynb                 # Jupyter notebook that showcases the difference between hardware and software solutions
 ├───── Currents.py                      # Script that contains functions to give software currents